Pushedskydiver/pa11y-dashboard/README.md

 ## Production Mode Config

-All the configuration for `production` mode should be set up using environment variables on Heroku.
+The configuration for `production` mode should be set up using environment variables on Heroku.

 List of environment variables: